-- What roles do inherited family objects play in contemporary life narratives/identities? - How are photographic records of the past interpreted in oral histories? - Can inherited objects generate counterfactual family histories? - Are there gender differences in terms of objects and remembering the past? - Do culturally significant objects have agency, in terms of collective cultural practices? - Can the symbolic meaning of an object change over time? - The relationship between oral history and objects in galleries, libraries, archives and museums. - The conference will also include presentations, not necessarily connected to the conference theme, on recent oral history projects.
+- What roles do inherited family objects play in contemporary life narratives/identities? - How are photographic records of the past interpreted in oral histories? - Can inherited objects generate counterfactual family histories? - Are there gender differences in terms of objects and remembering the past? - Do culturally significant objects have agency, in terms of collective cultural practices? - Can the symbolic meaning of an object change over time? - The relationship between oral history and objects in galleries, libraries, archives and museums. - What can oral histories about objects contribute to the new history curriculum? - The conference will also include presentations, not necessarily connected to the conference theme, on recent oral history projects.